Chibamba Kanyama: Career

 Chibamba began working at Zambia National Broadcasting Corporation (ZNBC) in 1989, he started as manager and he rose to the position of Executive Producer, he served in institution until 1996.
 Subsequently, he served as Director at CK Media Agency until 1998.
 In 1999, Chibamba joined Zambia Institute of Mass Communication (ZAMCOM), a Zambian government media training institution, until 2002 he was the broadcasting manager at the institution.
 In addition, between 1999 and 2007, Chibamba served as a consultant for the Nordic-SADC Journalism Centre, responsible for economic and business reporting trainings.

 Since 2002, Chibamba consecutively held positions of director responsible for corporate affairs at Zambia State Insurance Corporation (ZSIC) until 2008, and at Zambian Breweries until 2012.
 In March 2012, Chibamba returned at Zambia National Broadcasting Corporation (ZNBC), where he was appointed as Director General replacing Joe Chilaizya.
 He served until 2014, when he took up an appointment by the International Monetary Fund as communications advisor, based in Washington DC, U.S he served until 2016.
 Since 2016, Chibamba held a position of Managing Consultant at Bridges Limited, a Zambian consultancy firm specializing in leadership and coaching advisory, Business Management Advisory, Corporate Communications Services and Stakeholder Management Advisory services.

 Diplomatic mission

 In 2011, he was appointed as a UNICEF's Ambassador for the 'Brothers for Life Campaign' focusing on youth behaviors related to alcohol and substance abuse, violence, sexual obstinance and health living.

-On 10 March 2023, Chibamba was appointed as Zambia's 18th Ambassador to the United States of America by Zambian President Hakainde Hichilema.
+Chibamba was appointed Zambia’s 18th Ambassador to the United States in late 2022 after consultations with State House and the Ministry of Foreign Affairs conducted between May and October 2022 and approved by Zambian President Hakainde Hichilema.
 He is accredited on a non-residential basis to Belize, Costa Rica, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, and Panama, Chibamba took over from Lazarous Kapambwe who had served since January 2020.

+Following his assumption of office in 2023, Chibamba oversaw the development of the Zambia Embassy Strategic Plan (2024–2026).
+The plan was finalized through consultations with U.S. government institutions, private-sector stakeholders, and members of the Zambian diaspora, and aligned with Zambia’s Eighth National Development Plan (2022–2026).

+Since his appointment, the embassy facilitated exploratory engagements with U.S.-based companies and coordinated with the Zambia Development Agency on investor outreach.
+In 2025, the embassy planned multi-state investment engagements in California, Texas, and Georgia as part of efforts to expand Zambia’s investment profile in the United States.

+Chibamba’s tenure has also emphasized structured engagement with the Zambian diaspora and the management of bilateral issues affecting Zambian nationals in the United States.
+From 2023 onward, the embassy promoted diaspora participation in investment initiatives and expanded consular outreach through the appointment of honorary consuls in California, Texas, Massachusetts, and Georgia between 2024 and 2025.
+During discussions on sensitive bilateral matters, including U.S. aid adjustments and visa policy changes in 2025, he maintained that sustained diplomatic engagement between Zambia and the United States remained essential.